faker-ruby/faker/CONTRIBUTING.md

 ## Architecture

-This project follows the typical structure for a gem: code is located in `lib` and tests are in `tests`.
-Generators docs are available in the `/docs` folder.
+This project follows the typical structure for a gem: code is located in `/lib` and tests are in `/test`.
+Generators

+docs are available in the `/docs` folder.

 ## Running the tests